ehamiter/Sublime-Text-2-Plugins/README.md

 Select text or click desired line(s), then activate.

-I've added this to my User Key Bindings (Command-Shift-B on a Mac):
+I've added this to my User Key Bindings (command-alt-b on a Mac):

     { "keys": ["super+alt+b"], "command": "blame" }